Cyril Delevanti: Career

 He continued to act in films, such as The Night of the Iguana (1964, nominated for a Golden Globe Award as Best Supporting Actor), Mary Poppins (1964), The Killing of Sister George (1968), and Bedknobs and Broomsticks (1971).

 Personal life

-In 1913, Delevanti married Eva Kitty Peel; they had three children: Kitty, Cyril, and Harry.
-In the early 1950s, they operated a toy shop in the Los Angeles area.
+In January 1913, Delevanti married fellow performer—and recent Arcadians co-star—Eva "Kitty" Peel; they had two children: Kitty Winnifred Delevanti and Cyril Harold Delevanti Jr. In the early 1950s, they operated a toy shop in the Los Angeles area.

 Death

-On 13 December 1975, Delevanti died in Hollywood of lung cancer.
-He is interred at Forest Lawn Memorial Park Cemetery, Glendale, California.
+After losing his wife four months prior, Delevanti died of lung cancer on 13 December 1975, in Hollywood.
+He was survived by his daughter and by Cyril Jr., who died in November 1977.